llvm/llvm-project/flang/docs/AssumedRank.md

 involved and describes the related implementation design.

 ### Assumed-rank in procedure references
-Assumed-rank arguments are implemented as being the address of a CFI_cdesct_t.
+Assumed-rank arguments are implemented as being the address of a CFI_cdesc_t.

 When passing an actual argument to an assumed-rank dummy, the following points need special attention and are further described below:
 - Copy-in/copy-out when required
-- Creation of forwarding of the assumed-rank dummy descriptor
+- Creation of forwarding of the assumed-rank dummy descriptor (including when the actual is an assumed-size).
 - Finalization, deallocation, and initialization of INTENT(OUT) assumed-rank dummy.

-OPTIONAL assumed-ranks are implemented like other non assumed-rank OPTIONAL objects passed by descriptor :  an absent assumed-rank is represented by a null pointer to a CFI_cdesct_t.
+OPTIONAL assumed-ranks are implemented like other non assumed-rank OPTIONAL objects passed by descriptor: an absent assumed-rank is represented by a null pointer to a CFI_cdesc_t.

 The passing interface for assumed-rank described above and below is compliant by default with the BIND(C) case, except for the assumed-rank dummy descriptor